msamedina/bionetverification/README.txt

 =============
 The `Examples` directory contains example input files, generated SMV files and Excel outputs for each of the minimal running examples for the defined problems.

+Columns of the Excel worksheets that correspond with those of the tables in the paper are marked in yellow.
+The 'csum' and 'nsum' rows from worksheet SSP_GenSpecs in `SSP_0.xlsx` have been have been transposed in Tables 7 and 8, and unified into a single row.

 SSP and ExCov Bad Networks
 =============
 The `SSP_BN` and `ExCov_BN` directories contain SMV network descriptions, for SSP and ExCov respectively, that contain *induced errors*.
 These network descriptions were manually constructed (inclusion of errors) and individually run in NuSMV.